 On June 11, 1896, after years of petitioning by the Lighthouse Board, Congress appropriated $5,000 for a steam fog signal to replace the bell, which was often ineffective.
 A “well” for the steam fog signal was created in the crib by removing stone from one pocket and placing therein a plank box.
 After the needed boilers, engines, and pumps had been installed in the new fog signal building on the pier, a ten-inch steam whistle was established on February 1, 1897, with a parabolic deflector constructed behind the whistle to focus the sound lakeward.
 To help with the extra workload created by the steam fog signal, a second assistant keeper was added to the station.
-The conduit light was discontinued at this time as the beacon and signal had been moved to the end of the pier, but a pole light was established 400 feet shoreward to serve as a new rear light for the pier’s range lights.
+The conduit light was discontinued at this time as the beacon and fog signal had been moved to the end of the pier, but a pole light was established 400 feet shoreward to serve as a new rear light for the pier’s range lights.

 In 1908, a duplex, with seven rooms in each of its two apartments, was constructed at the inner end of the north pier for the keepers.
 The 1859 lighthouse remained in operation until 1919, when an acetylene light was established atop a red, skeletal tower on the south pier.
 No longer needed, the lighthouse was sold to the City of St. Joseph in 1936.
 Over the years, the structure housed offices for the American Red Cross, the American Cancer Society, and the Society for Crippled children, but in 1955 local preservationists lost their battle to preserve the historic lighthouse, and it was razed to make room for a parking lot.
 Owen C. McCauley, who was in charge of the pierhead lights from 1931 to 1936, was one of those who tried to save the lighthouse.
 “That station should not be torn down,” said McCauley.
 “It should be kept up for a souvenir, if for nothing else.”

 A Lighthouse Depot for the ninth district of the United States Lighthouse Service was built alongside the river in 1893.
 After a depot was built in Milwaukee, the one at St. Joseph became less important and was transferred to the Navy in 1918.
 The depot buildings were home to the Lighthouse Depot Brewpub and Restaurant from 1997 to 2001, but now belong to the Saint Joseph River Yacht Club.